rticommunity/kubernetes-examples/README.md

 ## Deploying an example

-Each example has a standard Kustomize base containing its deployable resource YAML and an `overlays/rti-examples` overlay that selects the `rti-examples` namespace.
+All example manifests use the fixed `rti-examples` namespace.
 From the repository root, create that namespace and the ConfigMaps required by the selected example:

 ```bash
 kubectl create namespace rti-examples